IELTS Speaking part 2: Cue card; something useful you learned from a member of your family

 Model answer:

 My youngest uncle is a very gentle, friendly person and possesses a great personality.
-He was a champion athlete in his student life and played as a divisional swimmer in a national level.
+He was a champion athlete in his student life and played as a divisional swimmer at a national level.
 He was a great sprinter too.
 But when we used to see swimming, he was just like a dolphin in open waters.
-He started inspiring me to learn swimming as I had water-phobia in my childhood.
-He taught me how to get out of the fear about water that had helped me cultivate an interest towards swimming.
-Then he started teaching me different techniques of swimming such as controlling breath under water when to lose breath, when to take breath again while swimming and showed me some techniques to understand some other facts about swimming.
+He started inspiring me to learn swimming as I had a water phobia in my childhood.
+He taught me how to get out of the fear of water that had helped me cultivate an interest in swimming.
+Then he started teaching me different techniques of swimming such as controlling my breath underwater when to lose breath, and when to take breath again while swimming, and showed me some techniques to understand some other facts about swimming.

 For all these matters I am really grateful to my youngest uncle.
 I also think that swimming is necessary for all because it can save lives.